gaia-docker/tugbot-leader/README.md

 ```bash
 docker service create --network my_net --replicas 1 --restart-condition none --label tugbot.swarm.event=update --name mytest my-test-img
 ```
 > It is higly recomanded to determain `--restart-condition none` when creating a test service.
-Otherwise, Swarm will restart test service all the time.
+Otherwise, Swarm will restart test service all the time (default “any”).

 > Use `--label tugbot.swarm.event=update` to tell tugbot framework that this is a test service that should be updated each time that an application service has been updated.